Options for Nonprofits to Reduce Costs with COVID-19

 On the other side of the equation, lenders and utility providers may offer bill deferment programs for organizations affected by COVID-19.
-Check with your CPA before finalizing any such agreements to ensure you understand the implications of deferment periods, changes in interest rates and amended maturity dates.
+Check with us before finalizing any such agreements to ensure you understand the implications of deferment periods, changes in interest rates and amended maturity dates.

 For more information on our services, please visit our not-for-profit services page.
-If you have any questions, please contact one of our partners, Thomas Dartnell, Anthony Rispoli, or Christopher Perrotta at (973) 298-8500.
+If you have any questions, please contact one of our partners, Thomas Dartnell, CPA, Anthony Rispoli, CPA, or Christopher Perrotta, CPA at (973) 298-8500.